idnahacks/GoodHound/README.md

 ```
 match (c:Computer {name:'DBSERVER01@YOURDOMAIN.LOCAL'}) set c.highvalue=TRUE
 ```
 The schema can contain multiple queries, each on a separate line.

-### Query
--q can be used to override the default query that is run to calculate the busiest path.
-This is largely for debugging the script if your dataset is large and you want to temporarily load in a query that looks at a smaller set of your data in order to quickly try GoodHound out.
-Care should be taken to ensure that the query provides output in the same way as the built-in query, so it doesn't stop any other part of GoodHound running.

 ### SQLite Database
 By default Goodhound stores all attack paths in a SQLite database called goodhound.db stored in the local directory.
 This gives the opportunity to query attack paths over time.